Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Gluing configuration spaces

-Finally, we want to ensure that all the remaining hidden faces $\SS(\Gamma')$ satisfy the conditions that (1) every free vertex in $\Gamma'$ has valence $\geq 3$ and (2) every segment vertex in $\Gamma'$ has an incident edge (i.e., is joined by an edge to another vertex in $\Gamma'$).
-Condition (1) is ensured by the folding in the previous Subsection; indeed, vertices cannot have valence 0 or 1, since $\Gamma'$ is biconnected.
-Condition (2) is not yet satisfied, but we will collapse those faces $\SS(\Gamma')$ which violate it.
-This is the first type of collapse that we will perform.
-We will also perform a second type of collapse that will be useful later.\\
+Finally, we want to ensure that for every remaining hidden face $\SS(\Gamma_i, \Gamma')$, \begin{enumerate} \item every free vertex in $\Gamma'$ has valence $\geq 3$, and \item every segment vertex in $\Gamma'$ has an incident edge (i.e., is joined by an edge to another vertex in $\Gamma'$). \end{enumerate} Condition (1) is ensured by the folding in Section \ref{HiddenFaceInvolution}; indeed, vertices cannot have valence 0 or 1, since $\Gamma'$ is biconnected.
+Condition (2) is not yet satisfied, but we will collapse those faces $\SS(\Gamma_i, \Gamma')$ which violate it.
+This collapse amounts to forgetting a relative rate of approach.